pdunne/pymagnet/docs/index.md

 !!! warning
     There are still some bugs in the quaternion rotations.
-For spheres, rotate them using alpha, beta, gamma, rather than the magnetisation angles theta and phi, and phi is not working correctly.
+For spheres, rotate them using alpha, beta, gamma, rather than the magnetisation angles theta and phi, as phi rotations are not working correctly.
     There is also a bug in the plotly rendering of the rotated axes (x,y)

 ## Licensing